holy-himalaya-eco-trek-logo

 8–9 hours Drive

 Starting off from Kathmandu, the journey begins by slowly winding its way up a hill to 2145 meters.
 Picturesque terracing of fields and rocky, rugged formations greet us as the road leads us further towards Dhunche-Syabrubesi, situated within the fold of a river valley.
 Views and sights that will make your day include negotiating this twisted highway with the splendor of the surrounding landscape unfolding.
-Upon reaching Dhunche at 1950 metres, we enter into the serene environment of Langtang National Park.
-It is here that our senses are stirred for the first time with the sights of the grand Langtang mountain range-the prelude to an unforgettable adventure.
+Upon reaching Dhunche at 1950 meters, we enter into the serene environment of Langtang National Park.
+It is here that our senses are stirred for the first time with the sights of the grand Langtang mountain range—the prelude to an unforgettable adventure.

 4